UncleShrimp/PHub-Age-Verification-Remover/README.md

 3. Go to Extensions in Chrome.
 4. Enable Dev mode if it's not enabled.
 5. Click load unpacked extension and select the unzipped folder with SAUCE.
-6. On the site Press 'Hide Verification' in the extension.
+6. If age verification did not dissapear, press 'Hide Verification' in the extension.
 7. Pin the extension.
 8. Go stroke.